Vaibhav07-M/Strivers-A2Z-DSA-Course/Step_2/Sorting_Techniques/README.md

 - When parallel processing is available (divide-and-conquer is parallelizable)
 - In applications where worst-case performance matters

+### Quick Sort:
+- **Most common choice for general-purpose sorting** (used in many standard libraries)
+- For large datasets where average case performance matters
+- When O(log n) space is acceptable but O(n) is not
+- When cache performance is critical (better locality than Merge Sort)
+- For in-memory sorting with good average performance
+- When stability is not required
+- In systems programming and performance-critical applications
+- When dealing with random or uniformly distributed data

 ---

 ## Key Takeaways

-1. **In-Place Sorting:** Both algorithms use O(1) extra space
+1. **In-Place vs External Memory:** Quick Sort uses O(log n), Merge Sort uses O(n) space
-2. **Comparison-Based:** Elements are ordered through comparisons
+2. **Comparison-Based:** All algorithms order elements through comparisons
-3. **Understand Trade-offs:** Selection Sort minimizes swaps, Bubble Sort is adaptive
+3. **Understand Trade-offs:** Selection Sort minimizes swaps, Bubble Sort is adaptive, Quick Sort is fastest on average
-4. **Time Complexity Matters:** O(n²) makes these unsuitable for large datasets
+4. **Time Complexity Matters:** O(n²) algorithms unsuitable for large datasets; O(n log n) scales well
-5. **Stability Consideration:** Choose Bubble Sort when order of equal elements matters
+5. **Stability Consideration:** Merge Sort and Insertion Sort are stable; Quick Sort and Selection Sort are not
-6. **Optimization Helps:** Early termination can significantly improve performance
+6. **Optimization Helps:** Random pivot (Quick Sort), early termination (Bubble Sort), and memory reuse (Merge Sort) significantly improve performance
-7. **Algorithm Selection:** Choose based on data characteristics and constraints
+7. **Algorithm Selection:** Choose based on data characteristics, stability requirements, and space constraints
+8. **Quick Sort Dominance:** Most widely used in practice due to excellent average case and cache performance
+9. **Divide-and-Conquer Power:** Both Merge Sort and Quick Sort leverage this paradigm for O(n log n) performance

 ---